void-ppc/void-ppc-docs/INSTALL-manual.md

 #### SLOF (non-Mac OpenFirmware)

 Non-Mac OpenFirmware is different.
 You will need a `PReP` partition and a root partition at least.
-You should just use the GPT partition table.
+You should generally use Master Boot Record (MBR, aka the DOS partition table).
+Starting with POWER8 based SLOF hardware, GPT should also work, but may be incomplete.

 ```
 $ # our target drive is /dev/sda, we will use fdisk, which is commonly present
 $ # do not type any of the comments in here (# foo) into the command line
 $ fdisk /dev/sda # this brings up a prompt of a sort
-> g # create a GUID partition table (GPT)
+> o # for MBR, or g for GPT
 > n # create a partition for PReP boot, primary, ~10M
 > t # change partition type to PowerPC PReP boot
 > n # create a second partition and fill the rest of the disk